mjordan/islandora_workbench_docs/docs/output_csv.md

-Occasionally, you may want to create stub nodes that only have a small subset of fields, and then populate the remaining fields later.
+In some instances, you may want to create stub nodes that only have a small subset of fields, and then populate the remaining fields later.
 To faciliate this type of workflow, Workbench provides an option to generate a simple CSV file containig a record for every newly created node.
 This file can then be used later in `update` tasks to add additional metadata or in `add_media` tasks to add media.

  You tell Workbench to generate this file by including the optional `output_csv` setting in your configuration file.
 If this setting is present, Workbench will write a CSV file at the specified location containing one record per node created.
 This CSV file contains the following fields: